dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 Merge the Pull Request.
 You will see the **terraform-apply.yml** workflow run and apply the changes to your DNSimple account.
 You can now check your zone on DNSimple to see the changes.

-If you would like to see an example of how you might be able to create a workflow for a mono-repo, you can check out the workflows in this repository [here](../../.github/workflows).
+If you would like to see an example of how you might be able to create a workflow for a mono-repo, check out the workflows in the repository [here](../../.github/workflows).

 ## Sample Use-Cases